 \subsection{2D MRL Model Architecture}

 In this paper, we mainly focus on 1) the construction of virtual interaction geometry, and 2) pre-training strategies for MRL.
-Therefore, we employ existing model architectures for 2D MRL, i.e., CIGIN~\citep{pathak2020chemically}, which provides a straightforward yet effective framework for MRL as depicted in Figure~\ref{fig:fig1} (c).
-However, since our pre-training strategies are applicable to various architectures beyond CIGIN, we will explain how our approach has been integrated into other baseline models in Appendix \ref{app: Baselines}.
-For each pair of 2D molecular graphs, denoted as $g_{\text{2D}}^{1}$ and $g_{\text{2D}}^{2}$, the graph neural networks (GNNs)-based molecular encoders $f_{\text{2D}}^1$ and $f_{\text{2D}}^2$ initially produce an atom embedding matrix for each molecule, formulated as:
+Therefore, we employ existing model architectures for 2D MRL, i.e., CIGIN~\citep{pathak2020chemically}, which provides a straightforward yet effective framework for MRL as depicted in Figure~\ref{fig: Model architecture} (a).
+Specifically, for each pair of 2D molecular graphs, denoted as $g_{\text{2D}}^{1}$ and $g_{\text{2D}}^{2}$, the graph neural networks (GNNs)-based molecular encoders $f_{\text{2D}}^1$ and $f_{\text{2D}}^2$ initially produce an atom embedding matrix for each molecule, formulated as: